raqso/steelseries-oled/README.md

 # steelseries-oled
 Python utility for displaying GIFs on SteelSeries keyboards

-Currently made only for the SteelSeries Apex 7 with 128x40 size OLED Try to change the VID/PID yourself to see if it works with your keyboard.
+Currently made only for the SteelSeries Apex 5 and 7 with 128x40 size OLED Try to change the VID/PID yourself to see if it works with your keyboard.

 # Installation